 After taking a few more pictures of the area and letting the kids quickly check out the cool tracks, we got in line for our trip down the mountain.

 For some reason, going up the 6,288 feet didn’t bother my nerves, however going down had me a little nervous.

 At one point it actually felt like if we stood up we would be vertical!
 The kids loved it, even though we were only going miles an hour, they thought going down the steep mountain ladders was amazing.
-I on the other hand was watching the tour guide control the brakes in the front.
+I, on the other hand, was watching the tour guide control the brakes on the front.